cyberconnecthq/cyber-docs/docs/pages/cyber-token/governance.md

 **Proposal Process**

-Anyone can submit a proposal to governance.
+Anyone who stakes CYBER can submit a proposal to governance.
 Proposals are rejected or accepted using a voting process.
 The proposal must be one of the valid proposal types listed below.

 **Voting Process**